GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 - "maingear": gear code of vessel
 - "length": length in meters of vessel
 - "tonnage": tonnage in tons of vessel
-- "power": power in HP of vessel
+- "power": power in kW of vessel
 - "straitement": treatment status of that vessel that month
 - "gear": broad gear category
 - "trawl": 1 if vessel is a trawler, 0 otherwise